-This year's allocation was set at 75% as of March 10.
-The allocation is reviewed monthly.
+The allocation is set before the season and reviewed monthly.
 This number is set based on projected water available to the Company.
 Water available can change based on river run-off and rains.
 The Company is not adjusting the delivery flow rate of 5.62 gallons per minute.
-This means that if you order all of your shares you will run out in 75% of the time.
+This means that in a short year if you order all of your shares you will run out in less time.
 If you are on a headgate by yourself or can work together as an entire headgate, there are ways to extend the time.
 One is to turn off for periods of time such as for haying.
 This can be as short as a few days.
-It will be important to conserve water this year.
+Another way is to order less than your full amount of shares.
+It is important to conserve water.

 One MVI share = 5.62 gallons per minute